KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_013_MaterialsTechniques.md

 In the example above, the technique says that the `"positionParameter"` has the type `35665`, which stands for `GL_FLOAT_VEC3`, and the semantic `"POSITION"`.
 This means that when a `mesh.primitive` is rendered with this technique, then this `mesh.primitive` must contain an attribute with this type and name, as described in the section about [mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).

 When a `mesh.primitive` is rendered with this technique, then the information about the attribute semantics will be processed as follows:

+**TODO: This may have to be updated, see https://github.com/KhronosGroup/glTF/issues/789**

 - The entries in the `technique.attributes` dictionary are examined
 - The `a_position` entry is found.
 This means that the vertex shader of the program of the technique has an `attribute` variable with exactly this name: `a_position`